The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 Why Do a Water Test?

 The only way to know what’s in your water is to test it — some of the most hazardous contaminants are colorless, odorless and tasteless.
-Your annual municipal water quality report offers valuable information — but only home water testing tells you exactly what’s coming from your tap today.
+Your annual municipal water quality report offers valuable information — but only home test reveals exactly what’s coming from your tap today.

 It took officials in Flint, Michigan more than a year to discover that a treatment plant error caused dangerous levels of lead to leach from old underground service lines.
 Undetectable at the source, it nonetheless poured from Flint-area taps, poisoning scores of children.

-Home water testing also provides a breakdown of your water chemistry — essential information to have when choosing a water filter.
+Testing your water at home also provides a breakdown of your water chemistry — essential information to have when choosing a water filter.
 Iron, for example, is a healthy mineral.
 But did you know that it can ruin some water softeners?
 Were you aware that chlorine damages reverse osmosis filters?
 Or that low pH makes iron filters less effective?
 Knowledge is power — don’t buy a filtration system without it.

-- Inorganic chemical tests for heavy metals like lead, mercury, chromium and arsenic
+- Inorganic Chemical Detection: Identifies heavy metals like lead, mercury, chromium, and arsenic – which can be dangerous even in small amounts.

 Popular types include: